Gou Xi: Early career

 Gou Xi hailed from Shanyang County in Henei Commandery and was of humble origins.
-He was first employed under Shi Jian who later recommended him to Sima Yue to serve as his General Secretary and Prefect of Yangping.
+He was first employed under Shi Jian.
+In the early 290s, Shi Jian recommended Gou to Sima Yue to serve as his General Secretary and Prefect of Yangping.
 Following the fall of Sima Lun in May 301, Gou Xi went to serve the Grand General Sima Jiong.
 After Jiong was killed by Sima Ai in January 303, Gou Xi was removed from the government for a brief period before Ai brought Gou Xi back to work under him.
 In 304, Gou Xi participated in Sima Yue's campaign against Sima Ying which ended in defeat for Yue at Dangyin (蕩陰; in present-day Anyang, Henan).
-Gou Xi was captured, but after Sima Ying was lost to Wang Jun that same year, Gou Xi escaped to Sima Yue's brother, Sima Xiao (司馬虓), who appointed him Inspector of Yanzhou.
+Gou Xi was captured, but after Sima Ying was lost to Wang Jun that same year, Gou Xi escaped to Sima Yue's cousin, Sima Xiao (司馬虓), who appointed him Inspector of Yanzhou.